PaoloGolinelli/UWBlocalization/README.md

 - Storing data in a InfluxDB database
 - Quering the database and visualizing the historic tracking positions

+Additionally, the repository includes the MATLAB code used for analyzing the results of the MoCap performance evaluation campaign, along with the required dataset.

 For more information please refer to the provided project report

 ## Components